Code-Institute-Submissions/Ogilboot-gametown_OctResub/README.md

 # Credits
 ---

-- All images were downloaded from [Pixabay](https://pixabay.com/).
 - All Wireframes were created using [Balsamiq](https://balsamiq.com/).
-- The 'Lineup' graphic and 'Logo' were created using [Canva](https://www.canva.com/).
+- All custom artwork was created using [Canva](https://www.canva.com/).
 - [Bootstrap](https://getbootstrap.com/) Was used extensively throughout the site, both for basic site structure aswell as more involved elements such as our 'Tickets' page and 'Nav Bar'.
 - All fonts were found on [Google-Fonts](https://fonts.google.com/).
 - All Icons were found on [Font-Awesome](https://fontawesome.com/).
 - All text was written by myself.
 - [W3Schools](https://www.w3schools.com/) & the [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) were both used extensively as reference sources throughout the making of our site.
+- [CodeAcademy](https://www.codecademy.com/) tutorials were used as reference for the building of both BlockBattle & SpaceSnake.

 ---
 # Acknowledgements